The Mating Grounds

 It can be difficult to see past someone’s outburst of anger and understand what is motivating their emotions.
 To defuse anger, try to put yourself in the other person’s shoes and see beyond the behavior.

 Show compassion and understanding to gain insight into their thoughts and feelings.
-Empathy is not agreeing with how someone is behaving or even condoning it; its putting yourself in their position to understand their context and often their suffering that is driving their anger.
+Empathy is not agreeing with how someone is behaving or even condoning it; it’s putting yourself in their position to understand their context and often their suffering that is driving their anger.

 Approaches That Don’t Work

-Another approach is confrontation, which can often cause someone to become further defensive and even hostile.
-Appeasement is another approach that doesnt work as it reinforces the aggressive person’s behavior.
+- Confrontation: This can often cause someone to become further defensive and even hostile.

-Lastly, hugging/sympathy may come across as presumptuous, even patronizing.
+- Hugging/Sympathy: This may come across as presumptuous, even patronizing.

 Accepting and Managing Anger

 Anger is unavoidable.
-Its also necessary to recognize that everyone has the capacity for anger, so it’s possible that you may be dealing with someone who is a part of the same situation.
+It’s also necessary to recognize that everyone has the capacity for anger, so it’s possible that you may be dealing with someone who is a part of the same situation.

-Its helpful to respect that anger is a profound feeling that must be accepted.
+It’s helpful to respect that anger is a profound feeling that must be accepted.
 Practicing deep breathing or meditation techniques when not in a state of anger can be a great way to manage emotions.

 Finding moments of calm ahead of time can help manage moments of extreme emotions.